linkml/linkml.github.io/index.md

   headline: "<strong>Model your data </strong>easily by authoring YAML files"
   content: Use the LinkML modeling language to author models for your schemas and
-    data dictionaries.<br><br>The modeling language is rich employing features such as polymorphism, <a href="https://w3id.org/linkml/mixins" title="reference">mixins/traits</a>, <a href="https://w3id.org/linkml/EnumDefinition">mapping to ontologies</a>, and control of JSON inlining.
+    data dictionaries.<br><br>The modeling language is rich employing features such as <a href="https://linkml.io/linkml/schemas/inheritance.html" title="reference">flexible inheritance</a>, <a href="https://linkml.io/linkml/schemas/enums.html">semantic enumerations</a>, and <a href="https://linkml.io/linkml/schemas/inlining.html">control of JSON inlining</a>.
-    At the same time it can be used for simple tasks such as defining data dictionaries.<br><br>See the <a href="https://linkml.github.io/linkml-model/docs/" title="reference">online
+    At the same time it can be used for simple tasks such as defining data dictionaries.
-    Reference Guide</a>
+    <br><br>See the <a href="https://linkml.io/linkml/schemas/" title="schemas">Modeling Documentation</a>
   media:
     image: "/uploads/2021/03/30/screen-shot-2021-03-29-at-7-05-14-pm.png"
     alt_text: uBuild Blocks Mock-Up
 - template: content-feature
   block: feature-1
   media_alignment: Right
-  slug: json
+  slug: jsonld
   headline: Linked Data <strong>JSON-ready</strong>
   content: Generate JSON-Schema and JSON-LD contexts for semantic-web ready and developer-friendly schemas!
   media: